Sukankrishnan/MyJourneyToPython/Notes.md

 Syntax refers to the set of rules that define the correct structure of statements in a programming language.
 Just like grammar rules in a spoken language, syntax rules determine how code should be written so the compiler or interpreter can understand and execute it.

-**When is a Statement considered Invalid?**
+**❌ When is a Statement considered Invalid?**

-❌ A statement becomes invalid if it violates the syntax rules of the programming language.
+A statement becomes invalid if it violates the syntax rules of the programming language.
 For example:

     Missing semicolons (in C/C++/Java)